mroxana4/PROIECT-TM-IT-FACTORY/README.md

-TEST:
+ Conclusions:
 12 tests were created and executed to validate the new functionalities.
 All planned functionalities were successfully tested.
-Two bugs were identified, of which one has been resolved, and one awaits further resolution.
+A number of 3 total bugs were found, from which the priority for all of them-  medium.